realtimclemans/CodeNotebooksDotCom/README.md

 Mission:

-* Make Science Technology Engineering and Math education and certification completely free
+* Make Science Technology Engineering and Math education, mentorship, certification, soft skills training, hiring assistance completely free and better than any other provider
 * Completely elimate the use of all non-open-source software by funding the development, maintenance, support, and marketing of superior open source software

+How we'll give back to SageMath Inc.:

+* Open PRs upstream for all our CoCalc code
+* Purchase yearly MIT License and significant support
+* Pay SageMath Inc. 25% of our revune

 Crawl Github.com and CoCalc.com and internet in general for .ipynb files.
 Convert webpages with code in them to Jupyter notebooks.